YKW-Modding/yo-docs/useful-tools.md

 > *Note: Kuriimu2 dosent support text editing as of yet but its predecesor Kuriimu does!*

 ### **Kuriimu**
-Kuriimu, Karamaru, and Kukuii combined form the predecesor to **Kuriimu2** - which have the benefit of text editing!
-It can be found [here](https://github.com/IcySon55/Kuriimu).
+Kuriimu, Karameru, and Kukkii combined form the predecesor to **Kuriimu2**.
+These have the benefit of text editing despite being older!
+They can be found [here](https://github.com/IcySon55/Kuriimu).

 lorem ipsum dolar sit amet: if you see this call me an idiot 😔